lewisgarton/Microcontroller_RockPaperScissors/README.md

 The IR communication module will exchange the player choices and compare them to determine the winner, looser or if the game was a draw.

 Once the winner, looser or draw is determined, apropriate message discribing the winner or looser will be visible on the UCFK display.

+To replay the game simply press down on the navigation switch.
+This will display the game variable selection menu and the desired game variable can be choose.

 ## Authors